 Thomas Mundt lives in Chicago, as do others.
 He is the author of one short-story collection, You Have Until Noon to Unlock the Secrets of the Universe (Lady Lazarus Press, 2011), and the father of one human boy.
 Read more at http://www.dontdissthewizard.blogspot.com.

-Tom Holmes is the editor of Redactions: Poetry, Poetics, & Prose and the author of six collections of poetry.
-His writings about wine, poetry book reviews, and poetry can be found at his blog, The Line Break: http://thelinebreak.wordpress.com/
+Tom Holmes is the founding editor of Redactions: Poetry & Poetics, and author of three full-length collections of poetry, most recently The Cave, which won The Bitter Oleander Press Library of Poetry Book Award for 2013, as well as four chapbooks.
+His writings about wine, poetry book reviews, and poetry can be found at his blog, The Line Break.
+Follow him on Twitter: @TheLineBreak

 tucker sampson is a poet that lives in Concord New Hampshire.
 He works on an organic farm with special needs adults.